 II.
 Advisor Recommendation Letter

-Include a recommendation from your Capstone Project Advisor (show him or her a copy of your essay from #1, above).
+Include a recommendation from your Thesis faculty advisor (show him or her a copy of your essay from #1, above).
 Be sure to request this in advance.
 You don’t ever want to request a recommendation on short notice.
 The recommendation should be sealed and addressed to the “Honors Crown Awards Committee.”
-This letter should be the equivalent of what your advisor would provide if recommending you to graduate or professional school.
-It should assess your academic skills and talents, discuss your work ethic, your preparedness for this project and your dedication, and include an assessment of the value of your project and the likelihood of success if funded, along with other pertinent content.
+This letter should assess your academic skills and talents, discuss your work ethic, your preparedness for this project and your dedication, and include an assessment of the value of your project and the likelihood of success if funded, along with other pertinent content.
 You may either 1) have a sealed, signed copy hand delivered to the Honors office in 306 Bowne or 2) ask your advisor to email the letter directly to Kate Hanson, firstname.lastname@example.org

 III.
 Proposed Budget, Including Grand Total

-(Have your Capstone Project Advisor review this before you submit it.)
+(Have your Thesis project advisor review this before you submit it.)

 You should use this Excel worksheet to prepare your budget.
 This should be submitted as an attachment to your online application.